 The following changes have been made compared to the previous Workflow Designer:

-Flexibilty and oversight with decision-makers: Now you can assign the decision-maker directly within each individual task.
+Flexibility and oversight with decision-makers: Now you can assign the decision-maker directly within each individual task.

-Action-based output: Rather than chaining separate conditions towards one output, now each individual action can determine a specific, unchained output..
+Action-based output: Rather than chaining separate conditions towards one output, now each individual action can determine a specific, unchained output.

 Auto-saving: All your progress in the Web-based Workflow Designer will be saved automatically, saving time and preventing data loss.